neurodata/m2g/docs/tutorials/basic_usage.rst

 ***********

-The overall workflow for the diffusion portion of M2G is shown in the image below.
+The overall workflow for the diffusion portion of m2g is shown in the image below.

 .. figure:: ../images/m2g_loni_overall.png
     :width: 800px
     :align: center

-    LONI Overall Workflow
+    m2g Overall Workflow

 Inputs: